Episode Transcript

 be that to me.
 And they were like they took

-me on vacation with them, and you know, they were
+me on vacation with them, and.

-very loving to me at the same time that I
+At the same time that I could feel some of

-could feel some of the tension that lived between you
+the tension that lived between you and them.
+So I

-and them.
-So I feel like I got the in
+feel like I got this in loco grand parentis from

-that side, I think that family was for all of
+that family was, for all of their secrets and dysfunction,

-their secrets and dysfunction, very committed to being family, very
+very committed to being family, very committed to being loving.

-Speaker 2 (58:21):
+Speaker 2 (58:17):

 Van Heflin died four or five years before David makes

-his discovery, So of course contacting Van directly isn't an option.
+his discovery, so of course contacting Van directly isn't an option.

 But David thinks, what about his family?
 What about his kids?